Vytek/AlgorandUnity/README.md

 # How to install Unity3D

-In this example we will use Unity 3D Version 2019.4.14f1 Personal
+In this example we will use Unity 3D Version 2019.4.14f1 Personal Edition.

 To download and install Unity, please see: [https://store.unity.com/download-nuo](https://store.unity.com/download-nuo)